EpicPantalones/epicpantalones.github.io/_pages/about.md

 ![Cover Photo](/images/sand.png)

 My name is Ethan Sorensen.
-I'm from Los Angeles, California, currently in my third year at BYU studying electrical engineering.
-When I'm not in the lab or working on a personal project, I love to be with family and friends, and/or lost in the mountains somewhere!
-This website is an opportunity for me to share a bit about myself and my skills, as well as posting my personal story.
+Originally from Los Angeles, California, I am currently in my third year of pursuing a degree in electrical engineering at BYU in Provo, Utah.
+When I'm not in the lab or working on personal projects, you can usually find me pursuing my hobbies as a photographer, rock climber, and backpacker!
+This website is an opportunity for me to share a bit about myself both professionally and personally.

-To see the professional me, look in my __Projects__ tab to see where my skills lie and what I'm currently working on.
-You can find a list of my skills and download link in the __Resume__ tab.
+To learn more about my professional skills, look in my __Projects__ tab to see my favorite things I've done and what I enjoy doing the most.
+You can find a full list of my skills in the __Resume__ tab.

-Also take a look at my __Blog__ tab to learn more about me as a person and see my hobbies and adventures!
+To get to know me better personally, feel free to look at my __Blog__ tab to learn more about my stories and adventures!
+You can also view some of my best photos on my Flickr account and on my Instagram, both of which are linked on the left.